jukod/jukod.github.io/ncpc2025/index.md

 ## Summary

-[NCPC][] is the [Nordic Collegiate Programming Contest][], a competition involving algorithms and programming.
+[NCPC][] is the [Nordic Collegiate Programming Contest][], a competition involving algorithms and programming aimed at university students.
 You can find further info in [NCPC's website][].

 Important information: